Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 184.  ### Question184
 Which concerns are most important in the scaled Scrum?
 Pick 2

-- [x] Minimizing or removing dependencies between teams
+- [x] Minimizing or removing dependencies between teams.
-- [x] Creating an integrated releasable Increment at the end of each Sprint
+- [x] Creating an integrated releasable Increment at the end of each Sprint.
-- [ ] Having same Sprint duration for all teams
+- [ ] Having same Sprint duration for all teams.
-- [ ] Increasing all team members utilization
+- [ ] Increasing all team members utilization.

 _[⬆ Back to Top](#table-of-contents)_